-In the class of 2023, 82% attend a four-year college and less than 3 percent attend a two-year college.
-Forty-two percent attend in-state, public, four-year colleges.
+In the class of 2024, 87% attend a four-year college and 3% attend a two-year college.
+Forty seven percent attend in-state, public, four-year colleges and 10% pursue a trade or military careers.

 GPA/CLASS RANK

 Each student earns an unweighted and a weighted GPA.
 The unweighted GPA is on a 4.0 scale.
 Weighted grades are used for Honors and AP courses (see grading scale).
 Christian Academy of Louisville does not provide class rank.